 This Philips has an 800g capacity, enough to cook about four large portions of chips.
 Like most air fryers, it uses a small amount of oil and fanned hot air to cook lighter fried food.

-It doesn’t have the modern features that some newer models have – like the Tefal Easy Fry Deluxe EY401D40 – such as a touchscreen with digital controls.
+It doesn't have the modern features that some newer models have -like the - such as a touchscreen with digital controls.
 But it does have a smart, minimalist exterior and fully adjustable manual time and temperature controls, which allow you to set cooking times and temperature.
 The removable non-stick bowl and the food basket can be popped in the dishwasher, for easy cleaning.

 Rival brand Tefal's Easy Fry Deluxe EY401D40 air fryer, originally £110, is also being sold in certain online stores for £99.99.
 See how they compare in the table below:

 The Philips air fryer has a smaller capacity, so you'll have to cook smaller batches, but that won't matter if it's better at cooking and easy to use.